LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

 The following secure form events are reported in Report Builder:

-* Agent sent the secure form.
+* Agent sent the secure form
-* Consumer opened the secure form.
+* Consumer opened the secure form
-* Consumer submitted the secure form.
+* Consumer submitted the secure form

 Currently, reporting will be carried out on a per-need basis through the LivePerson analytics team - please contact your LivePerson account team for more information.